Protection services for 16- and 17-year-olds

 Alternative dispute resolution

-The children’s aid society is required to inform you about options to resolve any issue related to the plan for you, including access to alternative dispute resolution.
+The children’s aid society is required to inform you about options to resolve any issue related to the plan for your care, including access to alternative dispute resolution.
 Alternative dispute resolution is an approach to resolving issues related to you or the plan for your care which encourages the support of family and extended family, where appropriate, and your community, in decision-making for children and youth.
 It focuses on bringing the right people together to work out the best plan for you.

 Indigenous approaches to alternative dispute resolution, established by Indigenous communities or organizations, are also available.